CoderAcademyEdu/mel-morning-challenges19/term_one/html-css/week_4/4_css_animations.md

 1. Watch this [leveluptutorials series](https://www.leveluptutorials.com/tutorials/css-experiments/) and code along
 2. Read through the [Mozilla using CSS animations documentation](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Animations/Using_CSS_animations) and implement some of the examples

+If you would like some extra ruby practice please complete the following exercise https://github.com/CoderAcademy-MEL/ruby-fundamentals-path/blob/master/2_accessing.rb